anemettemadsen33/premium-autosite-des/PRD.md

   - CheckCircle for completed states and features
   - Clock for hours and time-based info
   - ChatCircle for messaging/contact
+  - ShoppingCart for buy now actions
+  - Briefcase for company/business
+  - User for individual person
+  - Calendar for test drives and scheduling

 - **Spacing**:
   - Page container: max-w-7xl mx-auto px-6 md:px-12 lg:px-24